-Prey 2 is the sequel to the 2006 first person shooter, Prey.
-It has very few things in common with the first Prey and is an open world first person shooter.
-Players take on the role of bounty hunter Kilian Samuels as he hunts down targets on an alien world.
+Prey 2 was to be the sequel to the 2006 first person shooter, Prey.
+It had very few things in common with the first Prey and is an open world first person shooter.
+Players took on the role of bounty hunter Kilian Samuels as he hunts down targets on an alien world.
 The world offers parkour similar to Mirror's Edge as well as alien technology.

-The game is set on an unknown alien planet.
-Although the planet itself revolves around a sun-like star the actual planet itself does not spin meaning that the planet is composed of three distinct areas pf light - roughly equivalent to daylight, dusk and night-time.
-In the final games these three areas will act as various hubs for the missions you take on. .
-The first and only environment that has been revealed is the city and the developers have called the story in the game to be "Alien Noir".
+The game was set on an unknown alien planet.
+Although the planet itself revolves around a sun-like star, the actual planet itself does not spin, meaning that the planet is composed of three distinct areas of light - roughly equivalent to daylight, dusk and night-time.
+In the game, these three areas would act as hub areas.
+The first and only environment that has been revealed so far is the city.

-The game features a reputation system as well as choices.
-You are free to do whatever you want in the game world, be it mug people or search for bounties.
-The way you interact with the environment ultimately decides how the environment reacts to you.
-For example, you get a job that consists of retrieving weapons.
-You can choose to bring back the weapons or keep them for yourself.
-Instead of long term consequences, the developers have opted for consequences that are felt immediately after the choice is made.
-In the case where you steal the weapons, the alien who gave you the job will send mercenaries after you to get them back.
+The game featured a reputation system as well as choices.
+Players were free to do whatever they want in the game world, be it mug people or search for bounties.
+The way players interacted with the environment ultimately decided how the environment reacts to Killian.
+For example, if players got a job that consists of retrieving weapons, players could have chosen to bring back the weapons or keep them; each outcome was to have its own consequences.

-Being a bounty hunter, Samuels must hunt and capture his prey.
-The player will be able to choose how to take out enemies, be it through stealth or brute force, while some bounties will trigger scripted events such as chases.
-To make hunting easier, Samuels has access to a special view mode where he can scan groups of people to see if any have bounties over their heads.
-This can be done outside of missions while exploring the environment.
+The player was to be able to choose how to take out enemies, be it through stealth or brute force, while some bounties would trigger scripted events such as chases.
+To make hunting easier, Samuels had access to a special view mode where he can scan groups of people to see if any have bounties over their heads.
+This could be done outside of missions while exploring the environment.

 Following E3 2011, where the game was shown behind closed doors and a trailer was released, Prey 2 disappeared for nine months.
 When most of the Prey 2 panels were cancelled at GDC 2012, some assumed that the game had been outright cancelled.